Cristy94/dynamic-listener/README.md

 # Dynamic event listener

-A quick pure JavaScript implementation that allows to add an event listener that works on elements dynamically created.
+A pure JavaScript implementation to enable adding event listeners that work on elements dynamically created.
 The functionality is similar to `jQuery.on()`.

 The minified library has only **643 Bytes**.